euloh/play/doc/userguide/reference/dtrace-ref-StaticallyDefinedTracingofUserApplications.md

     gcc -I/usr/lib64/dtrace/include -c func3.c
     ```

-    The include path is for the header `sys/usdt.h`,
+    (Note:  The include path is for the header `sys/usdt.h`,
     which will be referenced in `myproviders.h`,
     generated in the previous step.
 The header file
     is also found in `uts/common` in the DTrace
-    source code.
+    source code.)

 3. Post process each object file using `dtrace`.
 For example: